abhisekpraharaj/GSOC_E2E_TEST_2025/Task2/readme.md

 ### Training Methods

-   ### 1.Chunked Data from Multiple Datasets with Custom CNN Regression
+   ### 1.Chunked Data from Multiple Datasets with Custom CNN Regression.
    ### This method loads data in chunks from four different datasets.
-      ### The Custom CNN regression model is used.
-      ### The model takes X_jet (all 8 channels) and pt as inputs for training.